 If you don’t fancy viewing pieces in person, Affordable Art Fair has an excellent online gallery which showcases 1000s of original contemporary paintings, sculptures, photographs and prints.

 Given its name, Affordable Art Fair sell pieces from as little as £25 up to over £6,000.
 So regardless of your budget or preferred media, there’s a good selection available for you.

 #16 Rise Art

 Combining technology with traditional expertise, Rise Art enables clients to buy high-quality art for any setting.
 Rise also acts as a guide to, and commentator on, the art world.

 Their exciting online platform contains over 10,000 pieces from nearly 600 artists.
 Whether you’re looking to buy some prints or add a painting to your collection, Rise Art offers a fantastic selection.

-While you can purchase pieces, most items on the Rise Art website can be hired.
+While you can buy art online using their website, most items on the Rise Art website can be hired.
 So if you don’t have a massive budget or like to change art regularly, you have options.

 As you expect, Rise Art covers a wide price range from £30 to over £10,000.
 They have an excellent selection available for under £500.

-They also have a fun art personality test which will help you to get started buying art online or recommend pieces for you.
+They also have a fun art personality test which will help you to start buying art online or recommend pieces for you.

 #17 Not On The Highstreet